CCBDA-UPC/Assignments-2022/Lab04.md

 In just a few minutes, Elastic Beanstalk provisions the networking, storage, compute and monitoring infrastructure required to run a scalable web application in AWS.

-Once you see the following status, you can click on the URL field (next to the `Actions` button at the top right corner of the browser window).
+Once you see the following status, you can click on the URL field under the environment name.

 <p align="center"><img src="./images/Lab04-8.png " alt="OK" title="OK"/></p>